 If you are looking for a Microsoft Project or Microsoft Project Server consulting specialist, call Progent at 800-993-9400 or visit Contact Progent.

-If you are a certified professional with demonstrated expertise in one or more of the technologies supported by Progent's Experts Group, ask about how to join Progent by visiting Join the Experts Team.
+If you are a skilled specialist with demonstrated expertise in one or more of the technologies promoted by Progent's Experts Group, find out about how to collaborate with Progent by going to Join the Experts Team.